 Coffee Should Bring You Joy

-“Willy-nilly” is how Coffee Logistics Specialist Kelly Sanchez describes his approach to the double Chemex he brews for himself and his wife each morning.
+“Willy-nilly” is how Coffee and Technology R&D Specialist Kelly Sanchez describes his approach to the double Chemex he brews for himself and his wife each morning.
 This is a person who, at Blue Bottle, quantifies the peak window of a single origin—those few days in a roasted coffee’s life when it is at its most expressive.
 Like a critic of avant-garde jazz, Kelly’s attention to nuance is impressive.
 And yet, when it comes to mornings with his wife, Kelly prioritizes an unhurried pace and good food over coffee perfection.
 If Kelly brews a new single origin, he’ll do so without altering the setting on his grinder.
 If the scale turns off mid-pour, Kelly estimates the remaining volume of water.
 Making coffee at home, in Kelly’s view, “should bring you joy.”

 More than One Kind of Perfect